MagnusHafstad/EmpiricalFinance/README.md

 Activate venv: `./venv/Scripts/activate`

-To download requirements: `pip install -r requirements.txt`
+To download requirements: `pip install -r requirements.txt`.
+This can be run at the start of a jupter notebook by having `%pip install -r requirements.txt` in code block.

 If you need to add new requirements (for example numpy) you first pip install it as usual.
 Then you run `pip freeze > requirements.txt`.
 Make sure your venv is active for this step, if not you will add all python packages that you have globally to this file meaning everyone will download and update them frequently.